 The national ambition

-As of January 2022, there are 53 virtual wards across 38 integrated care systems (ICSs) primarily supporting acute respiratory infection and frailty (known as Hospital at Home) but there are others that support general acute conditions.
+As of January 2022, there were 53 virtual wards across 38 integrated care systems (ICSs) primarily supporting acute respiratory infection and frailty (known as Hospital at Home) but there are others that support general acute conditions.
 The NHS@Home ambition is to support the national expansion of virtual wards based on evidence which suggests 16% of admissions could be supported through a virtual ward.
 The aim is for ICSs to achieve 21 virtual ward ‘beds’ per 100k population by October 2022 and 40-50 by December 2023.

 Further guidance can be found in the operational planning and virtual ward guidance below: